The complete system for building production AI agent harnesses. Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

 Context Budget

-All skill descriptions share a context budget that scales dynamically at 2% of the context window, with a fallback of 16,000 characters.4 If you have many skills, keep each description concise.
+All skill descriptions share a context budget that scales dynamically at 1% of the context window, with a fallback of 8,000 characters.4 If you have many skills, keep each description concise and put the key use case first.
 You can override the budget via the SLASH_COMMAND_TOOL_CHAR_BUDGET environment variable,11 but the better fix is shorter, more precise descriptions.
 Run /context during a session to check whether any skills are being excluded.

 Supporting Files and Organization